 "No, sir!
 I merely show how act

+^{} Even as the great Pope says:-

 Men's inner men.
-I but object

-To views of 'facts' which e'er affect

-Fact to the viewer, not the thing

-Itself.
-This is the source whence spring

-Those doubts and blunderings that show

-How little humans truly know.
+I but object To views of 'facts' which e'er affect Fact to the viewer, not the thing Itself.
+This is the source whence spring Those doubts and blunderings that show Now little humans truly know.

-Why need I prove that each man's though

 Why need I prove that each man's thought Is each man's fact, to others nought?
 Yet, mark me, no one dubitates Himself, or owns he errs.
 He rates Against his fellows' folly, they At his; and both are right, I say.
-How many a noted fact of old Was a known lie when first 'twas told ?"

-"Basta!" cried I, "thou minor prophet, 860

-Thy tenets yield nor joy nor profit.

-A better faith you cannot give;

-So leave me in my own to live!"

-"Just as you like, 'tis you that proses

-Of truth and Adam, facts and Moses;

-And, as for metaphysics, Lord

-Help the old fool that coined the

-word!

-Back to my tale:

-When ancient Brut\

-(The grandson of that pious put
+How many a noted fact of old Was a known lie when first 'twas told?"
+"Basta!" cried I, "thou minor prophet, Thy tenets yield nor joy nor profit.
+A better faith you cannot give; So leave me in my own to live!"
+"Just as you like, 'tis you that proses Of truth and Adam, facts and Moses; And, as for metaphysics, Lord Help the old fool that coined the word!
+Back to my tale: When ancient Brut (The grandson of that pious put Who, with his sire and wife and boy, So bravely ran from burning Troy, Doomed to toil, travel, and intrigue

+By Juno and the Fates in league)